jht6/ihook/README.md

 - **silent** Don't output the prefixed `pre-commit:` messages when things fail or when we have nothing to run.
 Should be a boolean.
-- **colors** Don't output colors when we write messages.
-Should be a boolean.
 - **template** Path to a file who's content should be used as template for the git commit body.

 These options can either be added in the `pre-commit`/`precommit` object as keys